 - Pass the corresponding Subject Area Examiniation (SAE) and add the appropriate certification to the certificate.

-Teachers who fail to meet the out-of-field requirements, and are scheduled to provide instruction in the same or different out-of-field area, cannot be reappointed unless evidence of the above is received in proper order in the Personnel Department.
+Teachers who fail to meet the out-of-field requirements, and are scheduled to provide instruction in the same or different out-of-field area, cannot be reappointed unless evidence of the above is received in proper order in the Human Resources Department.
 These teachers may retain employment in the capacity of a substitute teacher and will be compensated in accordance with substitute pay.